Mexico Family Travel

 Bask in the tropical climate of the Yucatán Peninsula with this 10 day Mexico itinerary.
 This itinerary takes you through the cities of the Yucatán Peninsula.
 Explore colonial cities, visit ancient Mayan ruins, swim in cenotes, and relax on the beach in the beautiful coastal towns.

 You will need to rent a car to do this itinerary.
-Drive times between cities will generally be 1-4 hours.
-The longest distance, from Celestun to Playa del Carmen, Rental cars cost between $40-$70 per day.
+Drive times between cities will generally be 1-5 hours.
+The longest distance, from Celestun to Playa del Carmen, is around 5-6 hours.
+Renting a car in the Yucatan peninsula will cost between $40-$70 per day.

 Day 1: Cancun